Skip to Main Content

-Complete Your Missing Health Screenings Today!
+Schedule Your Diabetes Care Screenings Today!

 HbA1c Test

 Get your HbA1c test to monitor your diabetes and help reduce the risk of complications.
 This is a blood test that measures your body’s average blood sugar.
 It is different from your glucose test.
 Some people need this test more often than once a year.
-Please check with your doctor.
+Please check with your healthcare provider.

 Kidney Screening